-Traders riding volatile stock markets, private bankers cashing in on billionaire wealth, China globalising its currency – Asia’s financial sector is one of growth and glamour.
+Traders riding volatile local stock markets, private bankers cashing in on billionaire wealth, China opening up its markets – Asia’s financial sector is one of growth and glamour.

 Banks in Asia are struggling to hire enough internal auditors this year, with Big Four candidates often reluctant to swap multiple clients for the confines of an in-house job.
 “But while it may be dull, internal audit at a bank can be a shortcut to greater things,” says Matthieu Imbert-Bouchard, Singapore managing director of recruiters Robert Half.
 “It’s career boosting because it provides insight into nearly every area of the bank’s activities – making you well qualified to jump into a more senior finance or mid-office role when the opportunities arise.”